Visiting Melbourne with kids? Pack your most stylish duds, preferably in black and explore the fashion, sports and cultural capital of Australia.

 Play at Melbourne’s best playground

-At a cost of $5.5 million, Royal Park is Melbourne’s largest park and playground with over 170 hectares of open space.
+At a cost of $5.5 million, Royal Park is Melbourne’s largest park and playground with over 170 hectares of open space and makes for a fun and free Melbourne family outing.

 Located next to the Royal Children’s Hospital on Flemington Road, Royal Park caters for all ages.
 It features ropes courses, bridges and tunnels, a splash park and sandy beach, swing and giant slides.